-If you or someone you know might be impacted by the recent Equifax data breach, you may be wondering how to protect your personal information from being misused.
-It can be worrisome to think about the possibility of your identity being stolen, but there are a few basic steps that you can take today towards safeguarding your personal data and protecting your credit.
-Rocket Lawyer is here to help you along the way.
+If you were impacted by the recent Capital One data breach, you may be wondering how to protect your personal information from being misused.
+It can be worrisome to think about the possibility of your identity being stolen, but there are immediate steps that you can take today to safeguard your personal data and protect your credit.

 2. Consider placing a credit freeze or fraud alert